Protecting Admissions Integrity Through Source-Based Verification

 At a Glance authentic icon

-• 3,091 applications reviewed using Veri Once
+• 6,664 documents reviewed using Veri Once

 • Verification process time reduced from weeks to days